-Oh ya, you read that right, low carb chocolate is here, it’s delicious, and it’s gonna make you forget you’re cooking low carb recipes!
+You read that right, keto chocolate is here, it’s delicious, and it’s gonna make you forget you’re eating low carb!

-This ingredient can be found at most grocery stores, but again I find it’s much less expensive online.
+Some of these keto chocolate ingredients can be found at grocery stores, but I find it’s much less expensive and easier to find online!

 Top your ingredient list off with some vanilla and salt and you’re good to go!

-The first thing you’ll need to do is to melt the cocoa butter and baking chocolate together.
-The best way to do this is to combine the ingredients in a bowl on top of a pot with boiling water in it, effectively giving you a double boiler—or if you have a double boiler, just use that.
+- Melt the cocoa butter and baking chocolate together.
+The best way to do this is to combine the ingredients in a bowl on top of a pot with boiling water, effectively giving you a double boiler—or if you have a double boiler, just use that.
+Stir until melted.

-Finally, pour contents into a chocolate mold.
-I find that silicone molds, like this one I bought on Amazon, will typically last longer and are easier to pop the chocolate out of than traditional, hard plastic molds.
+- Pour your low carb chocolate into desired mold.
+I find that silicone molds, like the one I used, will last longer and are easier to pop the low carb chocolate out of when compared to traditional, hard plastic molds.

-At this point you’ve got your chocolate in your mold, and it’s looking uneven, lumpy and super not Instagram-worthy.
-Not to fear, simply hitting the mold on the counter a few times will even out that top layer and dispel any lurking air bubbles.
+- Hit the mold on the counter a few times.
+This will even out the top layer and dispel any lurking air bubbles.

 Sugar Free White Chocolate